 In this in-depth two-part series, Acera Insurance’s Aliya Daya, Senior Client Executive, explores the different ways geopolitical risks are impacting Canadian businesses.
 Then, in part 2, she provides actionable insights into how Canadian businesses can protect themselves from geopolitical risks.

-Canadian companies are facing an increasingly unpredictable world where geopolitical risks are evolving far beyond the traditional concerns of trade barriers and political instability.
-The landscape has grown more complex, with emerging threats linked to climate change, artificial intelligence, and the fierce geopolitical rivalry between global superpowers like the US, China and Russia.
+Canadian companies are facing an increasingly unpredictable world.
+Geopolitical risks are evolving far beyond the traditional concerns of trade barriers and political instability.
+The landscape has grown more complex.
+From emerging threats linked to climate change to artificial intelligence.
+There’s also the fierce geopolitical rivalry between global superpowers like the US, China and Russia.

-Canadian businesses, which are heavily reliant on international trade and integrated into global supply chains, are finding themselves at the centre of a new geopolitical era that demands not just awareness but strategic, proactive risk management.
+Canadian businesses, are heavily reliant on international trade and integrated into global supply chains.
+They’re now finding themselves at the centre of a new geopolitical era that demands strategic, proactive risk management.

-From disruptions in critical maritime trade routes to the weaponization of cyber technologies and the escalating costs of climate-related disasters (now costing Canadian companies more than $7 billion annually, according to CatIQ), the risks are intensifying.
-Looking ahead to 2025, these challenges are expected to grow as global decoupling in technology, the spread of AI regulation and environmental pressures push Canadian businesses to rethink their global strategies.
+The risks are intensifying.
+From disruptions in critical maritime trade routes to the weaponization of cyber technologies.
+There’s also the escalating costs of climate-related disasters.
+According to CatIQ, climate-related disasters now cost Canadian companies more than $7 billion annually.
+Looking ahead to 2025, these challenges are expected to grow.
+There’s global decoupling in technology and the spread of AI regulations.
+There’s also environmental pressures pushing Canadian businesses to rethink their global strategies.

-In this two-part series, we will dive into the key geopolitical risks shaping 2024 and 2025.
-In part two, we’ll explore the insurance and risk management strategies Canadian companies must adopt to navigate this turbulent and rapidly evolving environment.
+In the first of this two-part series, we dive into the key geopolitical risks shaping 2024 and 2025.
+Part two will explore insurance and risk management strategies Canadian companies must adopt to navigate turbulent and rapidly evolving environments.

 The geopolitical landscape: What Canadian businesses are facing